Verteiron/FamiliarFaces/doc/vMYC_README.txt

 [b][size=5]Older changelog[/size][/b]
+[b][size=4]1.0.5[/size][/b]
+[LIST]
+[*]Shouts can now be disabled for a character via MCM.[/*] [/LIST]

+[b][size=4]1.0.4[/size][/b]
+[LIST]
+[*]Race, Armor, Weapon, Perk, and Spell dependencies are now written to the character save file.
+Files without dependency info will be automatically upgraded to include it the next time they are loaded.
+Dependency data is not yet read but this will support future features.[/*]
+[*]Perks will now be loaded even if some are missing due to missing dependencies.[/*] [*]A missing Race (for example because of missing plugins/mods) will now no longer hang the character loading process.
+Characters with an invalid Race will be set up as Nords, but will be updated to the correct Race if the required mods are later installed.[/*]
+[*]If a Hangout is use, you will now receive a message telling you who is using it.
+Hangouts will receive an overhaul in the first feature release.[/*]
+[*]NINode scale sizes are now saved with the character file.
+This allows for saving and loading of RaceMenu's extra sliders for things like Biceps.
+All NINodes provided by the vanilla skeletons and XPMS are checked.
+You must resave your characters for this to take effect.[/*]
+[*]In combination with RaceMenu 2.8.3, experimental support for ECE.
+See the section under Compatibility below.[/*] [/LIST]

 [b][size=4]1.0.3[/size][/b]
 [LIST]
 [*]Character items, armor, and weapons will now be updated properly if their Shrine save is updated.
 This may cause them to flicker when loaded but should be fine otherwise.
 Items you have given your imported characters should remain with them unchanged.[/*]